PRX/publish.prx.org/README.md

 ## API and Backend Dependencies

 ### Use defaults
-By default publish will connect to id.prx.org and cms.prx.org.
-The app and `env-example` defaults match and both will hit these production services.

 To set-up environment custom values, start with these defaults in your `.env` file:
 ``` sh
 cp env-example .env
 vim .env
 ```

+After this, publish will connect to id.prx.org and cms-staging.prx.tech.

 ### Use local `cms`
 To run cms locally, change the `CMS_HOST` in `.env` to `CMS_HOST=cms.prx.dev`.